Energy Efficiency Programs

 Call 8-1-1 before you dig to have your utility lines marked for free.

 If you need help paying your heating bills, the Low Income Home Energy Assistance Program (LIHEAP) can help.
 This federally funded program provides assistance to eligible customers.
 LIHEAP opens November 1, 2022 and is scheduled to close on April 28, 2023.

 Grant amounts vary from $300 to $1,000 and will be provided only while LIHEAP funding remains available.
 Apply early because funds are very limited and are distributed on a first-come, first-served basis.
 See the chart below to see if you qualify.

 The size of the grant is based upon your income and household size.

 *The figures shown are provided as an income-eligibility guide for the 2022-2023 LIHEAP Program and are subject to change.
 Pennsylvania county assistance offices determine income-eligibility for customers applying for LIHEAP benefits.

 Call or visit your local county assistance office.
 Be sure to apply in the county where you live.

 Find a LIHEAP application office by county or you can also apply online.
 You will need to have the following ready when you apply:

-If you are without service and owe a balance, you may apply for a crisis grant from November 2, 2020 to help to have your service restored.
+If you are without service and owe a balance, you may apply for a crisis grant to help to have your service restored.